openstack-archive/tripleo-incubator/doc/source/deploying.rst

 -  Create a Heat stack with your application topology.
 Be sure to use the image id of your cfn-tools customised image.

-Flat-networking OpenStack managed by Heat
+GRE Neutron OpenStack managed by Heat
 -----------------------------------------

 In this scenario we build on Baremetal with Heat to deploy a full